katcipis/sicp/README.md

 this is related to what Alan Kay means when he says that traditional mathematics is not enough to represent computation, construction of systems, etc. Not that it is not useful, but it has to be extended, we can't think only on pure traditional mathematics for every computational system.
-But this is extremelly far ahead of what I can understand today.
+But this is extremely far ahead of what I can understand today.

 One of the most naive examples on the requirement of memory of previous interactions is the bank system mentioned on the course.
 So lets use it as an example.
 Lets say we have a bank account